blolol/minecraft-mod-packs/packs/terraperkacraft/README.md

   * [Ridiculously Simple Roofs](https://modrinth.com/mod/alekiroofs) adds slab-like roof blocks
 * [ArborFirmaCraft](https://modrinth.com/mod/arborfirmacraft-(afc)) adds tree species that correspond with the vanilla Minecraft wood colors that are otherwise missing from TerraFirmaCraft
 * [Roads and Roofs](https://modrinth.com/mod/roads-and-roofs-tfc) provides an immersive road-building process and a movement speed boost on completed roads

+### Quality of Life

+* [Just Enough Items](https://modrinth.com/mod/jei) for more easily browsing and searching items and recipes in your inventory screen
+* [What the Hell is That?](https://modrinth.com/mod/wthit) (WTHIT) provides a small HUD at the top of your screen that displays the name of the block or entity you're looking at in the world

 ### Ambience